davs3275/sbs/med/collier.md

-now to do the business of a man; and am I out of humour for going about that I was made for, and for the sake of which I was sent into the world ?
-Was I then designed for nothing but to doze and keep warm beneath the counterpane ?
+now to do the business of a man; and am I out of humour for going about that I was made for, and for the sake of which I was sent into the world?
+Was I then designed for nothing but to doze and keep warm beneath the counterpane?
 Well ! but this is a comfortable way of living.
-Granting that ; were you born only for pleasure ? were you never to do anything?
-Is not action the end of your being ?
+Granting that; were you born only for pleasure? were you never to do anything?
+Is not action the end of your being?
 Pray look upon the plants and birds, the ants, spiders, and bees, and you will see them all exerting their nature, and busy in their station.
-Pray, shall not a man act like a man ?
-Why do you not rouse your faculties, and hasten to act according to vour nature ?
+Pray, shall not a man act like a man?
+Why do you not rouse your faculties, and hasten to act according to vour nature?
 For all that, there is no living without rest.
-True ; but nature has fixed a limit to eating and drinking, and here, too, you generally exceed bounds, and go beyond what is sufficient.
+True; but nature has fixed a limit to eating and drinking, and here, too, you generally exceed bounds, and go beyond what is sufficient.
 Whereas in business you are apt to do less than lies in your